EliteFarmers/Website/src/routes/(md)/privacy/+page.md

 ### 4. Automatically Collected Usage Data

 - **Service Analytics**: We collect anonymous data about how you interact with our Service (e.g., which features are used most).
 This helps us improve the user experience.
-- **Google Analytics**: We use Google Analytics to analyze website traffic.
-This service collects anonymous data like your browser and which pages you visit.
-This data is aggregated and cannot be used to identify you personally.
+- **Google Analytics**: We use Google Analytics to help us analyze website traffic.
+If you provide consent through our cookie banner, we may also enable Google Signals.
+This feature enhances our analytics by associating your visit information with your Google account, if you are signed-in and have consented to Ads Personalization on Google.<br/><br/>This provides us with aggregated and anonymized demographic data (like age, gender) and interest data, which helps us better understand our users.
+This data is always aggregated and we cannot see information about individual users.
+You can access and manage this data at any time through Google's [My Ad Center](https://myadcenter.google.com/).

 ## Cookies and Similar Technologies